Friction

 Friction example - eraser

 When using an eraser to remove pencil marks from paper, the contact and sliding motion between the eraser’s surface and the paper create friction.
-This friction helps to loosen and lift the pencil marks from the paper, making them easier to erase.
-The eraser’s abrasive surface interacts with the graphite of the pencil marks, breaking the bonds and allowing the marks to be lifted away.
-Through the force of friction, the eraser effectively cleans the paper, leaving behind a smooth and clean surface.
+This friction helps to loosen and lift the pencil marks from the paper and makes them easier to erase.
+The eraser’s abrasive surface interacts with the graphite of the pencil marks, breaks the bonds, and allows the marks to be lifted away.
+Through the force of friction, the eraser effectively cleans the paper and leaves behind a smooth and clean surface.

 Airplane